facebookresearch/RAM/projects/rllm/README.md

 ![Method](table7.png)
-*Figure: the effect of scaling up reward modeling compute in RLLM via pointwise, pairwise, pairwise with a pivot rollout, and triplet-based scoring between rollouts methods of conputing reward.*
+*Figure: the effect of scaling up reward modeling compute in RLLM via pointwise, pairwise, pairwise with a pivot rollout, and triplet-based scoring between rollouts methods of computing reward.*

 ## Conclusion

-We showed that RLLM -- RL with (RL-trained) language models as reward models -- can serve as a single, unified post-training recipe across easy-to-verify, hard-to-verify, and non-verifiable tasks.
+We showed that RLLM -- RL with (RL-trained) language models as reward models -- unifies post-training into one recipe, so the policy model excels across easy-to-verify, hard-to-verify, and non-verifiable tasks.
 Through extensive experiments, we demonstrated that RLLM outperforms both RLHF (with scalar RMs) and RLVR (with rule-based rewards), showcasing particularly large gains when training on hard-to-verify tasks.

-We also studied the importance of on-policy training of LM-as-RM models alongside the impact of generator-verifier gap and showed that these are important components for successful RLLM training.
+We also studied the importance of on-policy training of LM-as-RM models alongside the impact of the generator-verifier gap and showed that these are important components for successful RLLM training.

 ## Contributors